ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 #### Doubts and suggestions

 - When I start a container and select some type of machine.
 Do I pay for the machine when installing python or other things?
 Should I select a cheap machine for development and a expensive one for training?
+Yes, we are charged for using the workstation.
+So is better to use a cheap workstation to launch jobs.
 - I lost internet when using wireguard, solved.
 - I have created a dataset but does not seem to be working
-- First job send from the Sidney cluster asked for 1 GPUs and received 4.
-Maybe it's the minimum.
-But a second job has received 8 GPUs.
-However it seems to be running on Canada.
 - Should I stop the container after creating the environment?
+Yes
 - When trying to train on "canada-a100-x1-p3-ws" I get `Failed to build shape list from priority list, as no shapes matched the priority list`, same for "canada-h100-x1-p3-ws".
 Why some machines are only available for workstation and not for burst experiments?
 - It would be nice to be able to sort the shapes by cost, and show also the cost per GPU (not just the total cost)
 - It would be nice to be able to batch delete previous experiments, to have a cleaner interface in the web